arnab-raychaudhari/stock-aggregation-data-pipeline/README.md

 3 - Create another S3 bucket where Kinesis Firehose will write the data streams coming in from the external API

 4 - Create a Kinesis Firehose and configure it to be ready to receive data.
-Ensure the buffer is set to 5 MB and 60 secs
+Ensure the buffer is set to 5 MB and 60 secs.
+A .json output of the firehose configuration is available at []()

 5 - Create a Lambda function (python + x86_64) to call the external API.
 Update the timeout to 10 secs and use the correct name of your firehose.
 Before invoking the API, the date range in API URL will be updated to set the StartDate = Yesterday's date - 7 days, and EndDate = Yesterday's date.
 This way we will fetch hourly data for the last 7 days.